wuvt/wuvt-site/README.md

   POST plugin, [mpd-automation](https://github.com/wuvt/mpd-automation),
   and [johnny-six](https://github.com/wuvt/johnny-six).
 The included SSE endpoint can be used by external scripts for live track updates, similar to how it is used on the website.
-Logged playlists are also available.
+It also provides access to previous playlists and can generate charts of what has been played.
-- HTML5 stream player capable of smooth chained OGG playback in Webkit
+- A simple donation system with Stripe integration for processing credit card/Bitcoin transactions.

 ### Development Environment Setup
 First, clone the repo, create an empty config, and build the Docker image: